 Cognitive load is a simple idea with deep implications.
 Your working memory is limited.
 Learning and reasoning suffer when we overload it.
 Cognitive Load Theory is most associated with John Sweller and research on how instructional design and problem-solving can consume mental bandwidth that would otherwise form durable understanding, or schemas.

 AI can reduce extraneous load dramatically through summaries, first drafts, and quick explanations.
-But it can also quietly reduce germane load, the effort that makes learning stick, if we let it do the thinking while we only approve the output.
-Think of the old line: “give someone a fish and feed them for a day, teach them to fish and feed them for life.”)
+But it can also quietly reduce germane load if we let it do the thinking while we only approve the output.
+Think of the old line: “give someone a fish and feed them for a day, teach them to fish and feed them for life.”
 For many tasks we do not need deep mastery, so “just give me the answer” is fine.
-This whole article might not be necessary.
-But you’re still here, which suggests you’re the deeply curious sort.
+But if you are reading this far, you are probably the curious sort.
 My kind of people.
-Thanks for being here.

-So how do we choose the right depth of engagement now, across all the places we can offload tasks, both physical and intellectual?
-Especially when the offloading becomes mundane and habitual.
-Even deeper, how do we set things up so we notice we are making a choice at all?
+So how do we choose the right depth of engagement now, across all the places we can offload tasks, physical and intellectual?
+Especially when offloading becomes mundane and habitual.
+Even deeper, how do we notice we are making a choice at all?
 Where is the switch to change modes when we need to?
-I was at a fast food restaurant once and watched it keep operating when the registers failed.
-This was way back when most people still carried cash so the payment terminal wasn’t the blocker it might be today.
-One person walked the lines with a notepad, taking orders and doing the bills by hand.
-Plenty of workers were available, but she was the only one doing it.
+I once watched a fast food restaurant keep operating when the registers failed.
+This was back when most people carried cash, so payment was not the blocker it might be today.
+One person walked the lines with a notepad, taking orders doing bills by hand.
 When she took our order I said, “wow, they really left you on your own out here!”
 She leaned towards me and whispered, “I’m the only one who can do math.”

 Load Shedding

 Look at our car GPS maps.
 They’re great for efficiency, but people often lose “cognitive maps” (route planning, landmarking, spatial memory) and get worse at recovery when the system is wrong or unavailable.
-(See: Habitual use of GPS negatively impacts spatial memory during self-guided navigation.)
-I heard a story about an Uber driver whose phone glitched.
-The passenger said it was not just that he was unsure of a turn.
-He seemed completely lost, both geographically and emotionally, until it came back.
+(See: Habitual use of GPS negatively impacts spatial memory) I heard a story about an Uber driver who’s phone glitched.
+The passenger said he seemed completely lost, both geographically and emotionally, until it came back.

 Consider medical clinical decision support.
-It can improve safety and consistency, but also risks turning care into “checkbox medicine.”
-The examples are endless.
+It can improve safety and consistency, but risks turning care into “checkbox medicine.”
+Examples are endless.
 Consider distracted driving.
 I do community volunteer work with a fire/rescue service and have been an EMT for decades.
-Drunk driving is down, which is great.
-But I’ve responded to several crashes caused by cell phone use.
-It’s cognitive overhead again, and bad task switching.
-Sometimes emergencies just happen.
-Other times, we create them while thinking, “no big deal, I can handle this,” if we think about it at all.
+I’ve responded to several crashes caused by cell phone use.
+It’s cognitive overhead and bad task switching.

-So far, most assistive tools were purpose-built and scoped (aviation, traffic, facilities management).
-Users in narrow fields were well-trained on use and failure modes, e.g., air traffic controllers can operate without radar (at reduced capacity) thanks to recurrent practice.
+So far, most assistive tools have been purpose-built and scoped (aviation, traffic, facilities management).
+Users in narrow fields were trained on use and failure modes.
+Air traffic controllers can revert to non-radar procedures in some contexts, at reduced capacity, thanks to recurrent practice.
 Now we have general, powerful tools used by everyone.
-Liberating for many, but potentially debilitating for others, and often insidiously.
-We lack broad awareness of what’s mission or safety-critical, procedures for when things fail, recognition that failure occurred, or even what “wrong” looks like.
-As to some of the users?
-Another old joke comes to mind.
-When someone was asked “Are you ignorant or apathetic?” the answer was, “I don’t know, and I don’t care.”
+Liberating for many, potentially debilitating for others, often in insidious ways.
+We lack broad awareness of what is mission or safety critical, procedures for when things fail, recognition that failure occurred, or even what “wrong” looks like.

-This is opinion, but I think the early results are in.
+This is opinion, but I think early signals are already in.
 We are not ready.
 More precisely, a lot of people may not do well.
-Which cohorts?
-Which psychological profiles thrive versus suffer?
+Which cohorts thrive versus suffer?
 We don’t know yet.
-But asking where the risks show up, and in what contexts, feels like the right questions.
+But asking where the risks show up, and in what contexts, seems like the right approach.
 Context is everything.
-We’ll see more studies, and it’s worth watching closely.
-By “not ready,” I mean this looks similar to past cognitive offloading, but it’s a step-change in magnitude.
+This looks similar to past cognitive offloading, but it’s a step-change in magnitude.
 People are already reporting problems with remembering what was done, why it was done, and how to recover when the assistant is wrong or unavailable.

 We have little experience with machines that are kind of right, but not really.
 We have that with each other; with people.
 We’ll often trust experts even when they may be off.
 We also use a variety of signals to assess.
 It seems we suspend this judgment with machines though.
-There’s actually research in this area.
 See: Algorithm appreciation: People prefer algorithmic to human judgment.
 This automation bias and ‘algorithm appreciation’ suggests people can overweight machine-generated answers, especially when outputs are fluent and confident, sometimes reducing vigilance and error-detection.
-I’m just guessing this could be worse among kids.
-And I wonder if there’s also an impact on someone rushing; like a junior worker scrambling to get a report to a manager on time.

 What About Context: Using a Tool vs. Learning

 For learning, the key distinction is this… AI can help you perform, but performance is not the same as learning.
 Learning is a change in what you can reliably do later, under variation, without support.
-I can sit in a pilot seat and move the controls with constant instructor input, but that does not mean I’ve learned to fly.
+I can sit in a pilot seat and move the controls with constant instructor input, but that does not mean I’ve learned to fly, unless I’m also staying actively mentally engaged.

 Some think this no longer matters in an age of ubiquitous AI, even ignoring what happens when the power goes out or a cell phone dies and some become practically paralyzed.
 But I’m talking about “expert sense,” that ineffable context built through both repetition and working through many scenarios over time.
 Some believe AI can have it because it has so much information.
 Others argue it’s “just” sophisticated auto-correct supercharged by linear algebra.
 Then we hear, “agents and reasoning and tools will fix it.”
 Perhaps.
 Still, do these systems have “that special thing?”
 And does it matter anymore?
 What if they’re faced with the new?
 Will just chunking through all the probabilistic outcomes and maybe a touch of goal-seeking strategy cut it?